 Tenant information and advice

-Landlords of private rented properties have to carry out repairs to their properties within reasonable timescales, depending on the seriousness of the problem.
+Landlords of private rented properties have to carry out repairs within reasonable timescales, depending on the seriousness of the problem.

 If repairs are needed in the place where you are living: